mabel-dev/opteryx/README.md

 ## Features

-### Scalable
+- __Instant Elasticity__

     Designed to run in Knative and similar environments like Google Cloud Run, Opteryx can scale down to zero, and scale up to respond to thousands of concurrent queries within seconds.

-### High Availability
+- __High Availability__

     [Shared Nothing](https://en.wikipedia.org/wiki/Shared-nothing_architecture) design means each query can run in a separate container instance making it nearly impossible for a rogue query to affect any other users. _(compute and storage can be shared)_

     If a cluster, region or datacentre is unavailable, if you have instances able to run in another location, Opteryx will keep responding to queries. _(inflight queries may not be recovered)_

-### Query In Place
+- __Query In Place__

     With Opteryx, if the engine can see and understand the data you can run queries against it.
 Saving you from the cost and effort of maintaining duplicates your data into a common store.

     You can store your data in parquet files on disk or Cloud Storage, and in MongoDB or Firestore and access all of these data in the same query.

-### Bring your own Files
+- __Bring your own Files__

     Opteryx supports many popular data formats, including Parquet, ORC, Feather and JSONL, stored on local disk or on Cloud Storage.
 You can mix-and-match formats, so one dataset can be Parquet and another JSONL, and Opteryx will be able to JOIN across them.

-### Consumption-Based Billing Friendly
+- __Consumption-Based Billing Friendly__

-Opteryx is perfect for deployments to environments which are pay-as-you-use, like Google Cloud Run.
+    Opteryx is well-suited for deployments to environments which are pay-as-you-use, like Google Cloud Run.
 Great for situations where you low-volume usage, or many environments, where the costs of many traditional database deployment can quickly add up.

-### Python Native
+- __Python Native__

     Opteryx is an Open Source Python library, it quickly and easily integrates into Python code, including Jupyter Notebooks, so you can start querying your data within a few minutes.

-### Time Travel
+- __Time Travel__

     Designed for data analytics in environments where decisions need to be replayable, Opteryx allows you to query data as at a point in time in the past to replay decision algorithms against facts as they were known in the past. _(data must be structured to enable temporal queries)_

-### Schema Evolution
+- __Schema Evolution__

     Opteryx supports some change to schemas and paritioning without requiring any existing data to be updated. _(data types can only be changed to compatitble types)_

-## Get Started
+## Try Opteryx

 **Install from PyPI**